-As the nation’s state-owned businesses open up for private investment, more foreign direct investment will come in, boosting the economy.
-It is, therefore, quite evident that China will grow faster than its Western counterparts in the next few years.
+As the nation’s state-owned businesses open up for private investment, more foreign direct investment will flow in and boost the economy.
+It is, therefore, quite evident that China will grow faster than its Western counterparts over the next few years.

-Consumer spending has been understandably low in the East Asia country as its economy cools down because of a protracted trade war with the US.
-China, known as the world’s largest producer and importer of gold, has dealt with a lower demand for the precious metal in 2019, just like India.
+Consumer spending has been understandably low in the East Asia country as its economy cools down due to a protracted trade war with the US.
+China, known as the world’s largest producer and importer of gold, has dealt with lower demand for the precious metal in 2019, just like India.

-Gold sellers cite high prices as a deterrent for consumer purchases, saying that were purchase prices to drop by 30%, sales would pick up once more.
-The World Gold Council has reckoned that the drop in demand has been because of lessened investment demand.
+Gold sellers cite high prices as a deterrent for consumer purchases, saying that if purchase prices were to drop by 30%, sales would pick up once more.
+The World Gold Council has reckoned that the drop in demand has been due to lower investment demand.

 Mark Mobius is, nevertheless, bullish for gold now more than ever.
-The veteran investor says that gold will gain significant investment value as central banks globally cut their interest rates.
-He says that the money supply is over the roof thanks to the futile interventions of central banks in lowering interest rates and stoking demand.
+The veteran investor says that gold will gain significant investment value as central banks cut their interest rates globally.
+He says that the money supply is over the roof, thanks to the futile interventions of central banks in lowering interest rates and stoking demand.

-The emerging markets investment professional, therefore, tells investors to hold at least 10% gold in their investment portfolios.
-It is highly probable that the Fed will do what it can to keep the USD weak as per President Trump’s wishes.
+The emerging markets investment professional, therefore tells investors to hold at least 10% gold in their investment portfolios.
+It is highly probable that the Fed will do what it can to keep the USD weak in line with President Trump’s wishes.
 This move, however, might start a race to the bottom as more and more central banks experiment with their currency values to weaken them as well.
-The fact is, however, that eventually the world will realize that fiat has little value and turn to gold.
+However, it’s a fact that the world will eventually realize that fiat has little value and turn to gold.
 The precious metal always retains its value in times of market volatility.

 The investor is so bullish for gold that he believes that at the end of the coming currency debasement wars, gold will be the only currency left standing.
 “Physical gold is the way to go, in my view, because of the incredible increase in money supply,” Mobius says.

 Therefore, central banks around the world are hoarding gold at unprecedented rates as they prepare for a debased USD.
-Even though domestic demand for gold in China has lessened, the Chinese central bank is a leading gold buyer.
+Even though domestic demand for gold in China has decreased, the Chinese central bank is still a leading gold buyer.

-Mobius, therefore, advises investors not to waste time awaiting lower gold prices to get into the market.
-The prices will keep soaring higher, so buy gold at any level.
+Mobius therefore, advises investors not to waste time waiting for lower gold prices in order to enter into the market.
+Prices will keep soaring higher, so buy gold at any level.
 Buying gold has never been easier.
 Novem Gold has designed a more accessible and flexible gold purchase process on the blockchain.

 Leveraging the NEO blockchain’s asset digitization prowess, they are disrupting the traditional gold sales industry, making it easier for you to buy gold from any location in the world.
 Digitized gold does away with the typical gold purchase encumbrances of the validity of ownership, quantity, and quality.